radumg/AEC-hackathon-Dynamo-Workshop/Part 1 - ZeroTouch/README.md

 Let's visualise all these mappings from C# code to nodes to understand the direct relationship :
 ![ZT-ExampleMapping](assets/ZT-ExampleMapping.png)

+In case you missed some steps you can find the complete project inside the *"3 - ZeroTouch mapping"* folder.

 ## 4 - Revit Node Development